-Member of the Southern Association of Colleges and Schools Member of the American Association of Community and Junior Colleges Member of the Texas Public Community/Junior College Association Member of the Texas Association of Colleges and Universities Member of the League for Innovation in the Community College Recognized and sanctioned by the Coordinating Board of the Texas College and University System and the Texas Education Agency An Affirmative Action Equal Opportunity Institution
+Member of the Southern Association of Colleges and Schools Member of the American Association of Community and Junior Colleges Member of the Association of Texas Colleges and Universities Member of the League for Innovation in the Community College El Centro College is also recognized and sanctioned by the Coordinating Board of the Texas College and University System and the Texas Education Agency An Affirmative Action Equal Opportunity Institution

 This catalog contains policies, regulations, and procedures in existence at the time this publication went to press.
-The College reserves the right to make changes at any time to reflect current Board policies, administrative regulations and procedures, and applicable State and Federal laws and regulations.
+The College reserves the right to make changes at any time to reflect current Board policies, administrative regulations and procedures, and applicable State and Federal regulations.
 This catalog is for informational purposes and does not constitute a contract.